 Nearly all Harrovians move on to university on completion of their A levels, with the vast majority taking up offers from their first-choice institution.
 Many boys progress directly to university, while others choose to pursue a gap year project first.

-- Nearly three quarters of boys (74%) took up places at Oxbridge, Ivy League or Russell Group universities;
+- Another five boys took up places at Ivy League universities.

 The range of Harrovians' university destinations is becoming broader, both in terms of the number of UK institutions and courses, and the overseas applications arising from an increasingly global perspective.
 American universities, in particular, are featuring ever more prominently, with many boys attracted by the Liberal Arts model and the high quality and range of campus facilities on offer.
 European universities are also beginning to attract attention, along with more distant destinations such as Hong Kong, Australia and Canada.
 Approximately one fifth of Harrovians now undertake tertiary study abroad, with the remainder seeing great success securing places on the most competitive and prestigious courses in the UK.
 No matter the country or the institution, what is certainly true is that Harrovians routinely progress into higher education that ranks among the best the world has to offer.